 Conversations and Idea Generation: Evidence from a Field Experiment

-(with Rembrand Koning), Research Policy 48(9), 103811 [pdf] (Substack post creativity, critique and judgment here)
+(with Rembrand Koning), Research Policy 48(9), 103811 [pdf] (Substack post creativity, critique, and judgment here)

 Peers and Network Growth: Evidence from a Natural Experiment